garethpbk/graphql-yoga-now/article.md

 [graphql-yoga](https://github.com/prisma/graphql-yoga) makes it easy to get a lightweight, fully-featured GraphQL server up and running.
 Zeit's [Now](https://zeit.co/now) offers a cloud deployment platform that utilizes serverless infrastructure to power your applications.
 Let's look at how to these can be combined to deploy a GraphQL server that takes advantage of some of Now's features, as well as noting some potential pitfalls.

-This tutorial assumes some familiarity with GraphQL, but it's ok if you've never built a server before, we'll go over the one we're deploying briefly.
+This tutorial assumes some familiarity with GraphQL, but it's ok if you've never built a server before, we'll briefly go over the one we're deploying.

-Sidenote: this article grew out of my difficulties porting a server that worked flawlessly on Now 1.0 to Now 2.0, and as such is not really about using serverless with graphql-yoga, rather how you can make a normal graphql-yoga server work with Now 2.0.
+This article grew out of my difficulties porting a server that worked flawlessly on Now 1.0 to Now 2.0, and as such is not really about using serverless with graphql-yoga, rather how you can make a normal graphql-yoga server work with Now 2.0.

+Final code is available for reference here: [https://github.com/garethpbk/graphql-yoga-now/tree/now](https://github.com/garethpbk/graphql-yoga-now/tree/now)

 ## Prerequisites